thegworld/gtx-browser/styleguide/c++/c++.md

     clarity.
-  * Despite the Google C++ style guide [deprecating](https://google.github.io/styleguide/cppguide.html#File_Names) the `_unittest.cc` suffix for unit test files, in Chromium we still use this suffix to distinguish unit tests from browser tests, which are written in files with the `_browsertest.cc` suffix.
+  * Despite the Google C++ style guide [deprecating](https://google.github.io/styleguide/cppguide.html#File_Names) the `_unittest.cc` suffix for unit test files, in GTx Browser we still use this suffix to distinguish unit tests from browser tests, which are written in files with the `_browsertest.cc` suffix.